In this article

 9. Google organizational units best practices

-4. When restructuring, choose the method that suits your need: If you do not want to maintain the current settings that are applied to existing organizational units, the easiest method to update the organizational structure is to start creating organizational units from scratch.
-Whereas, if you want to maintain all the current settings, it will be better to move existing organizational units with their locally applied settings, and rename them appropriately.
-There might be situations where a hybrid solution works better - moving and renaming some organizational units (that have locally applied settings which are too tedious to be configured again), and then creating new organizational units for which you want the settings to be fully inherited. (source: https://www.amplifiedit.com/ou-structure/
+There might be situations where a hybrid solution works better - moving and renaming some organizational units (that have locally applied settings that are too tedious to be configured again) and then creating new organizational units for which you want the settings to be fully inherited.

 10. Frequently asked questions on Google organizational units